Wor-Wic has an open door admission policy. Standard entrance examinations are not required, but free

 are treated the same as transfer credits.

-Students who want to return to Wor-Wic after a period of non-enrollment should complete a Change in Student Information form and submit it to the admissions office.
+Students who want to return to Wor-Wic after a Fall or Spring term of non-enrollment should submit a completed Student Reactivation Form to the admissions office.

-When a student is readmitted, the student must follow the requirements and regulations in the catalog that is in effect on the date of readmission.
+When a student is readmitted after one calendar year of non-enrollment, the student must follow the requirements and regulations in the catalog that is in effect on the date of readmission or the catalog of any subsequent year.

 Apply for Admission